mhaugrud/msumcspy/_sources/SimplePythonData/Input.rst

 The variable ``str_seconds`` will refer to the string that is entered by the user.
 As we said above, even though this string may be ``7684``, it is still a string and not a number.
 To convert it to an integer, we use the ``int`` function.
 The result is referred to by ``total_secs``.
 Now, each time you run the program, you can enter a new value for the number of seconds to be converted.

+.. admonition:: Extend this program ...

+   On line 10, type a print function to display the **sum** of these three terms: hours times 3600, minutes times 60, and sec_finally_remaining.
+If you typed this correctly, line 10 will display the number you entered in line 1.

 **Check your understanding**

 .. mchoice:: test_question2_7_1